The Role of Alternative Proteins in Addressing World Hunger and Climate Change in 2023

 Meat consumption has been linked to increased risk of total mortality, cardiovascular disease, colorectal cancer, and type 2 diabetes.

-According to an article by the Guardian, study participants who reported consuming meat regularly (three or more times per week) had more adverse health behaviours than participants who consumed meat less regularly
+According to an article by the Guardian, study participants who reported consuming meat regularly (three or more times per week) had more adverse health behaviours than participants who consumed meat less regularly.

 Meat consumption also has negative environmental impacts, including greenhouse gas emissions, deforestation, water pollution and water scarcity, which are all associated with climate change.